shieldgenerator7/AgranariTTRPG/Docs/Spells/Spells_AdiradasLie.md

 -   Copy Species (Difficulty +75): You may mimic an individual who is a different species than you.
 This follows the transformation rules outlined in the “Change Species” spell.
 -   Copy Blemish (Difficulty +50): Make a History and Arcana check.
 If you pass both, you may copy their Blemish stats for your new form.
 If you are looking at them while casting the spell, you get Advantage x3 on this History check.

+## Mind Meld

+Bend Skin

+Time cost: 15 min

+The target’s hand hoof tips becomes connected to the deer they are touching.
+The target can read the other deer’s thoughts and embed thoughts of their own.

 ## Modify Limb

 Difficulty: 25